 Gender, Sexuality and Women's Studies

-GSWS is a collection courses nested in SJPS.
-Our courses, with their focus squarely on sex, gender, and sexuality, BIPOC and 2SLGBTQAI+ inclusive, and incredibly interdisciplinary.
+GSWS is a collection of courses nested in SJPS.
+Our courses, with their focus squarely on sex, gender, and sexuality, BIPOC and 2SLGBTQAI+ inclusive, are incredibly interdisciplinary.
 We explore structures of power that privilege some and oppress others, according to intersections of sex, gender, sexuality, race, (dis)ability, and class.
-Our social justice lens combines lived experience and practical applications with philosophy and queer theory to engage empathetic understanding and sharpen critical thinking as we dialogue about our social reality.
+Our social justice lens combines lived experience and practical applications with philosophy and queer theory to engage empathetic understanding and sharpen critical thinking as we explore our social reality.

 NOTE: Not all courses are offered every year.
 Please check the current course offerings.

 1020E INTRODUCTION TO WOMEN'S & GENDER STUDIES

 A survey of selected topics in the study of gender structures and the status of women globally while utilizing an inclusive, historical and cross-cultural approach.
 Together we will examine how gender differences are created and established through various institutional practices, and will strive to make connections between our own lives, changing global dynamics, and the existences of international feminist and related activism movements.
 Other topics we will explore include: gender stratification; femininity, sexuality, and the female body (particularly in relation to sexual identity, reproduction, eating disorders, and perceptions of beauty); masculinities; men in feminism; indigenous feminism; intersexuality and transgender; women and work; intersections of race, class, sexual orientation, and (dis)ability with our gendered experience in the world; global feminism; and activism for gender equality/equity/freedom across classes, nations, and ethnicities.

 2200E ADVANCED INTERDISCIPLINARY SURVEY OF WOMEN'S & GENDER STUDIES